-We have 5 directors as of the date of this prospectus.
-Our board of directors is divided into three classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
+We will have 5 directors upon completion of this offering.
+Our board of directors will be divided into three classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
 In accordance with Nasdaq corporate governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on Nasdaq.
 The term of office of the first class of directors, consisting of Mr. Yamarone, will expire at our first annual meeting of stockholders.
 The term of office of the second class of directors, consisting of Messrs.
 Greenhaus and Hedberg, will expire at the second annual meeting of stockholders.
 The term of office of the third class of directors, consisting of Messrs.
 Smith and Burnham, will expire at the third annual meeting of stockholders.